-Grantor's continued Hydro Project Activities, including the continued operation and maintenance of Hydroelectric Facilities and associated Water Delivery Facilities.
-Whenever reasonably practical, Grantor will use reasonable efforts to notify and consult with Grantee in advance of the exercise of the Reserved Rights and Reserved Easements, and use reasonable efforts to employ methods and practices that will not significantly impair the beneficial public values of the Property.
-The Reserved Rights are as follows:
+Grantor will use reasonable efforts to notify and consult with Grantee in advance of the exercise of the Reserved Rights and Reserved Easements, and use reasonable efforts to employ methods and practices that will not significantly impair the beneficial public values of the Property.
+The Reserved Rights and Reserved Easements are as follows:

-(a) Grantor reserves for its beneficial uses, all riparian water rights inherent in and part and parcel of the Property; all appropriative surface water rights (including, but not limited to, any appropriative surface water rights having a point of diversion, place of storage, or place of use on the Property); all prescriptive surface water rights; and all other right, title and interest of any nature whatsoever in and to the surface waters and the subterranean streams flowing through known and definite channels which are now or hereafter located or flowing upon, under or abutting the Property, including but not limited to all rights to take, divert and appropriate all such waters (collectively, the "Reserved Water Rights").
+(a) Grantor reserves, for its beneficial uses, all riparian water rights inherent in and part and parcel of the Property; all appropriative surface water rights (including, but not limited to, any appropriative surface water rights having a point of diversion, place of storage, or place of use on the Property); all prescriptive surface water rights; and all other right, title and interest of any nature whatsoever in and to the surface waters (including subsurface flow) which are now or hereafter located or flowing upon or abutting the Property.

-(b) Grantor reserves the permanent right to make such uses of the Property, and to operate, maintain, repair, alter, replace and expand on the Property such existing and future facilities related to the Hydroelectric Facilities and associated Water Delivery Facilities, including project replacements and improvements on the Property, required (i) for power generation, (ii) for existing and future water diversion, storage, delivery and other requirements for power generation and for consumptive and non-consumptive water use by existing and future users, and (iii) for compliance with any FERC license, FERC license renewal or other regulatory or legal requirements.
+(b) Grantor reserves the permanent right to operate, maintain, repair, alter, replace and expand existing and future Hydroelectric Facilities and associated Water Delivery Facilities, including project replacements and improvements required to meet existing and future water delivery and other requirements for power generation and consumptive water use by existing and future users, compliance with any FERC license, FERC license renewal or other regulatory or legal requirements.
 In furtherance of and without in any way limiting the generality of the foregoing, the following rights are expressly reserved:

-(1) The right to conduct any and all uses and activities now or at any time in the future deemed necessary or appropriate by Grantor in Grantor's sole discretion exercised in good faith in connection with the use, operation, maintenance, repair, alteration, replacement and expansion of existing Hydroelectric Facilities and associated Water Delivery Facilities, and the construction, use, operation, maintenance, repair, alteration, replacement and expansion of new Hydroelectric Facilities and associated Water Delivery Facilities; and
+(1) The right to conduct any and all uses and activities now or at any time in the future deemed necessary or appropriate by Grantor in Grantor's sole discretion exercised in good faith in connection with the generation of hydroelectric energy, including, but not limited to the operation, maintenance, repair, alteration, replacement and expansion of existing Hydroelectric Facilities and associated Water Delivery Facilities, and the construction, operation, maintenance, repair, alteration, replacement and expansion of new Hydroelectric Facilities and associated Water Delivery Facilities; and

-(2) The right to use, maintain, establish, construct, alter, expand and improve water sources, courses, and bodies within the Property, and to exercise the Reserved Water Rights; and
+(2) The right to use, maintain, establish, construct, alter, expand and improve water sources, courses, and bodies within the Property, and to take, divert and appropriate water; provided, however, subject to any and all prior appropriative rights to such waters, Grantee shall be entitled to use reasonable amounts of water on the Property for domestic non-commercial uses, and to preserve the beneficial public values as identified in the LCP; and

-(3) The right to conduct any and all uses and activities currently or hereafter deemed necessary or appropriate by Grantor in Grantor's sole discretion exercised in good faith to comply with any applicable FERC license or other regulatory or legal requirements, including any amendments thereto and replacements thereof, and with applicable regulations and orders of the FERC or other regulatory agencies; and good faith to comply with the Federal Power Act (Title 16 United States Code, Chapter 12) and any successor statute (the "FPA"); and
+(3) The right to conduct any and all uses and activities currently or in the future deemed necessary or appropriate by Grantor in Grantor's sole discretion exercised in good faith to comply with any applicable FERC license or other regulatory or legal requirements, including any amendments thereto and replacements thereof, and with applicable regulations and orders of the FERC or other regulatory agencies; and

-(4) The right to conduct any and all uses and activities now or at any time in the future deemed necessary or appropriate by Grantor in Grantor's sole discretion exercised in
+(4) The right to conduct any and all uses and activities now or at any time hereafter deemed necessary or appropriate by Grantor in Grantor's sole discretion exercised in good faith to comply with the Federal Power Act (Title 16 United States Code, Chapter 12) and any successor statute (the "FPA"); and